Research Conducted at Veterans Affairs (VA)

 - The lead VA investigator must provide a plan for communicating with all sites in the new study application.
 This communication plan must address how amendments, problems and events, monitoring results, etc., will be communicated and considered.
 The University of Utah IRB will consider this plan as it applies to all participating sites.

 Research conducted at the University of Utah and the SLC VA is considered multi-center research, even if the principal investigator acts as the investigator for both sites.
 Because the University of Utah IRB serves as the IRB of record for both sites, separate IRB approval and a communication plan are not needed.
-VA patients may not be recruited for non-VA research using advertisements posted at the VA or referrals made from physicians at the VA.
+VA patients may be recruited for non-VA research using advertisements posted at the VA, but there is a separate approval process involved.
+Please contact the VA HRPP Administrator for assistance.
+Physicians can refer potential participants to a study at the University provided they are not referring patients to themselves.
 If an investigator at the University of Utah wants to enroll VA participants, the VA must be included as a research site and all VA requirements must be met.

 Research approved by the VA CIRB must also be submitted in the ERICA system for VA review and possibly University of Utah IRB review.
 The VA CIRB will only make determinations for VA components of the research and will not accept review for University of Utah-only investigators and activities.
 If there are University of Utah-only investigators or activities, University of Utah IRB review is also required.